-To nominate your doorperson, please email firstname.lastname@example.org.
+To nominate your doorperson, email firstname.lastname@example.org

-By Daniel Patton | Staff Writer
+— Daniel Patton, Staff Writer